improbable-eng/zeuz-unreal-demo/README.md

 An adaptation of the Unreal Engine [ShooterGame](https://docs.unrealengine.com/en-US/Resources/SampleGames/ShooterGame/index.html) example game project to demonstrate how to support [_zeuz_](https://zeuz.io/) orchestration.

+## Before You Read
+Before you follow this example, there are a couple of general points to note:
+- Unreal handles its internal command line arguments differently to custom ones.
+Read the payload commands in each section carefully for the correct use.
+    - Internal flag values are assigned to a flag with an `=` between the flag key and value (e.g. `-PORT=29000`).
+    - Custom flag values are assigned to a flag with a space between the flag key and value (e.g. `-payloadId my-payload-id-123`).

 ## Base Game Hosting
 Without any changes, the base ShooterGame project can be built and published to zeuz.
 The payload command for this is:
 ```